stapi-spec/stapi-spec/examples/collections_planet.md

 # Opportunities

-1. Request opportunities for a given set of constraints (constraints are sent as an Order-like)
+1. Request opportunities for a given set of constraints (constraints are sent as ~~an Order-like~~ cql2json)
 2. Receive opportunities (Order-likes)
 3. Select opportunities and send unchanged to /order